 Since the move, it’s been speculated that Jim and/or Ron Watkins had a hand in nurturing the conspiracy theory.
 The former software developer of 8Chan, Fredrick Brennan, told Insider that he believes Jim Watkins played a part in “Q drops.”

-Earlier this year, Ron slipped a not-so-subtle clue that he might be Q. As VICE News reported, “Ron Watkins spoke about his newfound fame as a key spreader of baseless claims about voter fraud after Donald Trump’s loss in the 2020 election.
+In 2021, Ron slipped a not-so-subtle clue that he might be Q. As VICE News reported, “Ron Watkins spoke about his newfound fame as a key spreader of baseless claims about voter fraud after Donald Trump’s loss in the 2020 election.
 Then he said: “It was basically three years of intelligence training, teaching normies how to do intelligence work.
 It was basically what I was doing anonymously before.”
 Later, after realizing his mistake,he added, “...never as Q.”

 Though Ron adamantly denies he is Q, he’s parlaying the cred he’s earned in the movement and attempting to run for Congress in 2022.